WebexCC-SA/LAB-2857/docs/07-connectflow-02-ai-agent.md

     ![Closing Session](images/ai-agent-close-session.png){style="width:800px; display:block; margin:0 auto;"}

-    You gave to choose your POD bot.
+    You gave to choose your POD bot, and node numbers may be different for you.

 4. Connect the last 'Time Out' SMS node (green bubble) that you created to this 'Closing Session' **AI Agent Node**.